vagabon-09/The-Note/README.md

 ## Tech Stack
 - Room Database - as offline data base we used Room Databse to store data.
 - TextEditor - for making note.
 - Color picker - for picking random color for card background.
+- Programing Language as backend- JAVA.
-- Programing Language - JAVA , XML
+- For Frontend - XML
+- For UI Figma
 ## Contributing

 Contributions are always welcome!